MichaelCurrin/github-reporting-py/docs/usage.md

 Run the simple demo scripts, which take no inputs or configs (other than access token).
 They showcase querying the GraphQL and printing the JSON responses to the screen.

-These are not that useful for reporting, but their code is mostly self-contained so it is easy to understand the querying the API works.
+These are not that useful for reporting, but their code is mostly self-contained so it is easy to understand how the API works in a single script or function.

 - This uses no variables in the request payload.
     ```bash